lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-5"></a>

 ## 5. The lower canopy

 Trees of the lower canopy are assumed to be those with a usual height somewhere between 15 m and 20 m.
 Again some species display significant height variations and, as noted in the subsections below, are canopy trees in some localities.
-Conversely, of course, some of the trees described in [§4](#s-4) as canopy trees grow less well in some places and there belong to the lower canopy.
+Conversely, of course, some of the trees described in §4 as canopy trees grow less well in some places and there belong to the lower canopy.

 Certain sub-canopy species are treated in other chapters.
-The barringtonias Barringtonia asiatica, B. novae-hiberniae and B. procera are handled in ch.5, [§5.2](#s-5-2) because of the strong tendency for them to grow on the coast.
+The barringtonias Barringtonia asiatica, B. novae-hiberniae and B. procera are handled in ch.5, §5.2 because of the strong tendency for them to grow on the coast.
 They are an important part of the lower canopy of the rain forest in parts of Bougainville, however.
-Other sub-canopy plants, especially in parts of Bougainville and the Solomons, are the betelnut palm, Areca catechu (ch.l3, [§2.2.1](#s-2-2)), tree ferns of the genus Cyathea (ch.10, [§3.1](#s-3-1)), fruit trees of the genera Pandanus and Syzygium (ch.ll, [§2.5](#s-2-5) and [§3.7](#s-3-7)) (Paijmans 1976:64--65, [Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 60--61).
+Other sub-canopy plants, especially in parts of Bougainville and the Solomons, are the betelnut palm, Areca catechu (ch.l3, §2.2.1), tree ferns of the genus Cyathea (ch.10, §3.1), fruit trees of the genera Pandanus and Syzygium (ch.ll, §2.5 and §3 .7) (Paijmans 1976:64--65, [Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 60--61).

 No reconstruction could be made for any of the species of Celtis, which are lower canopy trees in the Solomons ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 157-158), nor for Gnetum latifolium, a large woody climber of Bougainville and the Solomons.

 <a id="s-5-1"></a>

-## 5.1.
+### 5.1.
 Bischofia javanica, Java cedar, Bnakoka, redwud (Phyllanthaceae)

 Occurring throughout the Pacific, Bischofia javanica (Figure 7.7, left) is often a 30--40 m canopy tree with a bole a metre in diameter in the New Guinea region, but is usually a smaller, sub-canopy tree in Vanuatu.
 Its wood varies from red with red sap to pink or cream with colourless sap.
 It has light yellowish green flowers and red or black ovoid fruit half a centimetre in diameter, each with six small seeds ([Johns 1976](../references.md#source-Johns1976):223, [Wheatley 1992](../references.md#source-Wheatley1992): 55).

 Its occurrence is evidently very patchy.
 The fact that names for B. javanica have been collected in NW Island Melanesia from Nakanai, Tolai, Roviana and Lau indicates that this species is also found in the locations of these languages, and this is confirmed by [Conn & Damas](../references.md#source-ConnandDamas2006) ([2006](../references.md#source-ConnandDamas2006)), yet [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)), [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)), [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001)) and [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005)) make no mention of it, suggesting that in some places it is far from abundant.

-Will McClatchey (pers. comm.) offers an explanation of the distribution of B.javanica, commenting that 'It seems to be in places where they traditionally make clothing from felted bark and not in places where the clothing is made from other sorts of materials.
+Will McClatchey (pers. comm.) offers an explanation of the distribution of B. javanica, commenting that 'It seems to be in places where they traditionally make clothing from felted bark and not in places where the clothing is made from other sorts of materials.
 It is of course one of the principal dyes for felted Broussonetia.'

 The wood is hard and moderately durable and is used in Vanuatu and Tonga for ground posts ([Whistler 1991b](../references.md#source-Whistler1991b): 58, [Wheatley 1992](../references.md#source-Wheatley1992): 55)